The NSCA-ng Protocol, Version 1

 (except for the trailing newline) MUST be replaced with the literal string

-, and backslash characters MUST be escaped with another backslash.
+\n, and backslash characters MUST be escaped with another backslash.

-parameter specifies the size of the "monitoring command" in
+The <size> parameter specifies the size of the "monitoring command" in

 octets, including the trailing newline character.

-On success, the server replies with an OKAY
+On success, the server replies with an OKAY response.
+The client then

 transmits the "monitoring command".
 On success, the server replies with

-another OKAY
+another OKAY response.

 The client MUST NOT submit multiple "monitoring commands" via a single

-request.
-The client MAY issue multiple PUSH
+PUSH request.
+The client MAY issue multiple PUSH requests per NSCA-ng

 session, though.